EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Related Work

 \subsection{Diffusion Models for Object Removal}

-Object removal is a specialized form of inpainting that must not only erase the masked target but also restore the occluded background with structural and contextual fidelity.
-Existing methods fall into two categories: dataset-driven approaches \citep{ekin2024clipaway, zhuang2024powerpaint, liu2025erasediff, jiang2025smarteraser}, which train on additional dataset, mostly on paired before/after removal images, and dataset-free approaches \citep{chen2024freecompose, jia2025designedit, sun2025attentiveeraser}, which operate directly on pretrained text-to-image diffusion models \citep{rombach2022sd, podell2023sdxl, esser2024dit} without additional paired data.
-For object removal, however, constructing paired examples is expensive and often unrealistic, since most pairs must be synthesized or extracted from video frames, leading to limited diversity and redundant supervision.
-As a result, recent work has increasingly focused on dataset-free methods that control the diffusion process at inference time.
+Object removal is a specialized form of inpainting that must not only erase the masked target but also restore the occluded background with structural and contextual fidelity while preserving target-unrelated regions.
+Existing methods fall into two categories: dataset-driven approaches \cite{ekin2024clipaway, zhuang2024powerpaint, liu2025erasediff, jiang2025smarteraser}, which learn removal priors from additional, often paired before/after data, and dataset-free approaches \cite{chen2024freecompose, jia2025designedit, sun2025attentiveeraser}, which operate directly on pretrained text-to-image diffusion models \cite{rombach2022sd, podell2024sdxl, esser2024dit} without additional data.
+However, dataset-driven methods inherit a static training distribution and do not explicitly distinguish non-target foregrounds from background, which can leave object traces or perturb target-unrelated regions in complex scenes.
+Moreover, constructing paired examples is expensive and often unrealistic, since most pairs must be synthesized or extracted from video frames.
+These limitations motivate dataset-free methods that control the diffusion process at inference time.
+Recent extensions address object effects such as shadows and reflections~\cite{wei2025omnieraser, fu2026EffectErase, zhao2026objectclear}.
+While related, they pursue a broader removal target and can distort target-unrelated regions, which object removal should preserve.
+We focus on removal within the given mask, prioritizing faithful restoration and preservation of target-unrelated regions.

-Recent state-of-the-art dataset-free approaches \citep{jia2025designedit, sun2025attentiveeraser} redirect or suppress self-attention within the masked region to guide the model toward unmasked context.
+Recent state-of-the-art dataset-free approaches \cite{jia2025designedit, sun2025attentiveeraser} redirect or suppress self-attention within the masked region to guide the model toward unmasked context.
 While this attention manipulation reduces unwanted regeneration to some extent, it introduces two fundamental limitations.
-First, these methods remain background-unaware: by treating only the masked area as foreground, they often misinterpret non-target foregrounds as background and regenerate them, as shown in \cref{fig:summary}.
+First, these methods remain background-agnostic: by treating only the masked area as foreground, they often misinterpret non-target foregrounds as background and regenerate them, as shown in \cref{fig:summary}.
 Second, blocking or altering attention disrupts fine textures and prevents consistent integration of multiple background cues, leading to blurry or structurally inconsistent results, as illustrated in \cref{fig:artifact_attention}.